wdanilo/luna-rfcs/text/0000-comments-overhaul.md

 There are, however, two major differences with how they work in Luna.
 If you comment out a line, it is still parsed.
 This means that the graph can display corresponding nodes, just greyed out.
 This is great, as it means you can still see the structure of your code no matter which syntax you prefer.
+Furthermore, there are certain cases where Luna can make 'implicit connections' between your nodes to keep execution running.
+For a full description of when this applies, see [Disable Comments](#disable-comments) later in this document.

 The other major difference, is what happens when you comment out a block.
 If you disable a line that introduces a block scope, this is sufficient to disable